Brain Injury Lawyer

 Nightclub Injury

 A nightclub injury distinguishes itself from other types of injuries on this list due to the nature of the act.
 Nightclub injuries are generally due to intentional conduct, not negligence.
 The primary difference is that intentional conduct earns a victim punitive damages under our tort law system.
-Moreover, a brain injury in a bar or nightclub will likely be due to blunt force trauma such as by a punch, kick, or fall to the ground.
-These injuries tend to be due to repeated blows such as punches by an aggressive attacker, whether it be security or another bar patron.
+Moreover, a brain injury in a bar or nightclub will likely be due to blunt force trauma such as a punch, kick, or fall to the ground.
+These injuries tend to be due to repeated blows, such as punches by an aggressive attacker, whether it be security or another bar patron.

 Motorcycle Accident